ivotron/quiho-popper/paper/paper.md

-While the hardware and software specification can serve to describe the performance characteristics of a machine, the real performance characteristics can only feasibly[^feasible] be obtained by executing programs and capturing metrics. **`[can we show data for this? or add citation]`** The question then boils down to which programs should we use to characterize performance?
+While the hardware and software specification can serve to describe the performance characteristics of a machine, the real performance characteristics can only feasibly[^feasible] be obtained by executing programs and capturing metrics.
+The question then boils down to which programs should we use to characterize performance?
 Ideally, we would like to have many programs that execute every possible opcode mix so that we measure their performance.
 Since this is an impractical solution, an alternative is to create synthetic microbenchmarks that get as close as possible to exercising all the available features of a system.

 [^feasible]: One can get generate arbitrary performance characteristics by interposing a hardware emulation layer and